airs0urce/arduino_bicycle_turn_signals/README.md

 In "Components" section below you can see "Two 100nF ceramic capacitors".
 In Schematics I marked them as C1 and C2.
 These capacitors not mandatory but strongly recommended.

-Optionally you can use the schematics without those two capacitors if you don't have any.
-In this case you also need to change value of DEBOUNCE_DELAY_MS constant from 30 to 350, this is required to handle Contact Bounce issue (you can read about it on internet).

-Two downsides of removing the capacitors:
-1) If you press turn button down and hold it more than 350ms before release - it's possbile that it will be handled like second button press because contacts bouncing as we ignore false presses only for 350ms.
+The downside of removing the capacitor: If you press turn button down and hold it more than 350ms before release - it's possbile that it will be handled like second button press because contacts bouncing as we ignore false presses only for 350ms.
-2) Because we hav eto ignore presses for 350ms after it happened, there is another issue as result of the first one: you will not be able to press buttons more often that once per 350ms, presses will be ignored.

 Power consumption:
 -------------------------